 Facebook and your radio station

-Tip One: Don’t be over-promotional
+Tip Two: Don’t be over-promotional

-If you constantly publish promotional material, selling your radio station post after post, there is the increased likelihood that this will be seen as spam by the new Facebook algorithm.
+If you constantly publish promotional material, selling your radio station post after post, there is an increased likelihood that this will be seen as spam by the new Facebook algorithm.
 As a result, these posts won’t be pushed out as frequently or as far to your fan’s feeds, so fewer people will see what you publish.

-Sticking to an 80-20 rule, where 80% of your posts are socially focused, sharing memes, videos and other content and 20% of your posts are promoting your radio station, tends to work well and will see you reach the largest percentage of fans possible.
+Stick to an 80-20 rule, where 80% of your posts are socially focused, sharing memes, videos and other content and 20% of your posts are promoting your radio station, tends to work well and will see you reach the largest percentage of fans possible.

 Your aim is to get the largest number of engagements and reactions on your posts as possible, as these show up more frequently in your fan’s newsfeeds.